 *You can also use olive oil in place of the butter.

-**If you are like me and can't find dairy free sour cream in your local stores, make your own instead!
-I love this cashew sour cream recipe from Oh She Glows.
-If you are using the cashew sour cream, be sure to plan ahead to allow time for the cashews to soak AND for the finished cream to chill / thicken up in the fridge before using in this dish.
+**If you are like me and can't find dairy free sour cream in your local stores, make your own instead.
+Here's my go-to recipe for dairy free sour cream.
+If you use this option, be sure to plan ahead to allow time for the cashews to soak and for the finished cream to chill / thicken up in the fridge before using in the corn.

 Adapted from Taste of Home